Source: AP

 The new law would require airlines to compensate passengers for any airline-related delays or cancellations of three hours or more from the scheduled departure time.
 The compensation would be a refund for the ticket or a voucher for future travel.
 Airlines would also be required to provide meals or meal vouchers to delayed or canceled passengers.
 Additionally, airlines would be required to have timely customer service during and after widespread flight irregularities.
 This would include providing information about the delay or cancellation, rebooking passengers on other flights, and assisting with hotel accommodations and other travel arrangements.

-According to ABC News, the new ruling is expected to be announced this week.
+ABC News, the new ruling is expected to be announced this week.